marianmeres/notifications/README.md

 // or rich object...
 store.add({
-    // notifications without any text or html will be ignored
+    // one of the `text` or `html` is required, otherwise it will be ignored

     // the actual notification message
     text: string,